algolia/autocomplete/packages/website/docs/getting-started.md

 The [`getAlgoliaHits`](getAlgoliaHits) function requires an [Algolia search client](https://www.algolia.com/doc/api-client/getting-started/install/javascript/) initialized with an [Algolia application ID and API key](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-with-the-api/#application-id).
 It lets you search into your Algolia index using an array of `queries`, which defines one or more queries to send to the index.

 This example makes just one query to the "autocomplete" index using the `query` from [`getSources`](sources#getsources).
-It passes one additional parameter, [`hitsPerPage`](https://www.algolia.com/doc/api-reference/api-parameters/hitsPerPage/) to define how many items to display, but you could pass any other [Algolia query parameters](https://www.algolia.com/doc/api-reference/api-parameters/).
+For now, it passes one additional parameter, [`hitsPerPage`](https://www.algolia.com/doc/api-reference/api-parameters/hitsPerPage/) to define how many items to display, but you could pass any other [Algolia query parameters](https://www.algolia.com/doc/api-reference/api-parameters/).

-Although you've now declared what items display using [`getSources`](sources#getsources), you still won't see anything until you've defined _how_ to display the items you've retrieved.
+Although you've now declared what items to display using [`getSources`](sources#getsources), you still won't see anything until you've defined _how_ to display the items you've retrieved.

 ## Defining how to display items